-Minister: Minister for Health, Mental Health and Ambulance Services and Minister for Women
+Minister: Minister for Health and Ambulance Services

 Agency: Queensland Health